PralhadBehera/Web-Dev-Dairy/SQL/Index.md

 Here are some key points about indexes:

-1. **Purpose**: Indexes are used to speed up the retrieval of rows from a table.
+1. ### Purpose: Indexes are used to speed up the retrieval of rows from a table.
 They provide a quick lookup mechanism based on the values of one or more columns.